Regenerative Agriculture

 As consumers around the world become more discerning about not only what’s in their food, but also by how it’s produced, manufacturers have an opportunity to drive preference through more planet-friendly regenerative agriculture practices that help build resilience into their supply chain.
 In fact, according to HowGood, the world’s largest product sustainability database, 80% of global consumers say they would have more trust in a brand that is involved in regenerative agriculture.1

-Consumers recognize that business and agriculture are leading contributors to carbon emissions2
+4 in 5 consumers recognize that business and agriculture are leading contributors to carbon emissions2

-Of consumers say it is important that food and drink brands look to offset their carbon footprint2
+82% of consumers say it is important that food and drink brands look to offset their carbon footprint2

-Of U.S. adults say large businesses and corporations are doing too little to reduce the effects of climate change3
+67% of U.S. adults say large businesses and corporations are doing too little to reduce the effects of climate change3

 The takeaway?
 Consumers increasingly prefer sourcing and production methods that target more positive environmental outcomes, favoring agricultural practices that: